 The North Route

-We followed a road that wasn’t on my map.
-But it went south in a straight line up to the ridge.
-The fresh snow from the past few days was just slick enough to have me start sliding.
+We walked south on an unmapped road straight up to the ridge.
+The fresh snow from the past few days was slick enough to have me start sliding.
 So I put on microspikes from the get-go.

-Next to the road was a fence.
-Along the way, we would see signs that read “unexploded ordnance do not enter.”
-There’s nothing more comforting than walking alongside undischarged firearms and ammunition.
+Along the way, we saw signs by the fence that read, “unexploded ordnance do not enter.”
+Nothing was more comforting than walking by the undischarged firearms and ammunition.

 See more trip photos here.